lueschem/lueschem.github.io/_posts/2017-05-05-Cross-Compiling-for-Raspbian.md

 [a Raspberry forum thread](https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=17254), I also tried to compile [Pidgin](https://pidgin.im/).
 After some desperate attempts to get all build dependencies installed, I threw in the towel.

-Everything above is still new and experimental and I do not expect it to work under any circumstances.
+Everything above is still new and experimental and I do not expect it to work under all circumstances.
 I am sure that there are more knowledgeable people around than me who can improve the above setup.
 Pull requests or constructive comments are highly appreciated!